The complicated path love takes seen through Chinese eyes

-In Constellations, cosmologist Liu Mei crosses paths with professional beekeeper Du Lei.
+In Constellations, an award-winning 2012 play by British author Nick Payne, cosmologist Liu Mei crosses paths with professional beekeeper Du Lei.
 They strike up a conversation, become acquainted, fall in love and then split up.
 End of story, one would say.
-Yet when Chinese director Chong Wang is involved – who visited Noorderzon last year with his witty Ibsen adaptation Ghosts 2.0 – he creates an infinite number of parallel worlds.
-Using a dozen cameras, two hamsters (!) and a clock-shaped stage, he portrays the way Liu Mei and Du Lei would fare in these other universes.
-Like the original work by Norwegian playwright Henrik Ibsen, highly acclaimed Wang explores themes such as time and space in this ultramodern adaptation.
-With their exquisite performances, the actors imbue you with the realisation that in the end we are all alike, despite our inexorably dubious tendency to divide the world into ‘us’ and ‘them’.
-Humour and tragedy combine wonderfully in this beautiful cinematographic tour de force.
+Yet when Chinese director Wang Chong is involved – who visited Noorderzon last year with his witty Ibsen adaptation Ghosts 2.0 – he creates an infinite number of parallel worlds.
+Using a dozen cameras, two hamsters (playing the roles of god and time) and a clock-shaped stage, he portrays the way Liu Mei and Du Lei would fare in these other universes.
+In his extremely modern working, widely acclaimed Wang sheds light on themes such as time and space, with infinite numbers of the couple sometimes remaining together, at others disappearing from each other's lives.
+Humour and tragedy alternate effortlessly in this stunningly beautiful cinematic tour de force, which was nominated by The Beijing Post as the most controversial performance of the year, with actress Xiaohuan Wang reaping the title Young Theatre Artist of the Year.

 “It captures the loneliness of humans and the vastness of the universe through simplistic means.
 The moments of the actress getting into alienating from the character provide great emotion.
 It is excellently done"